“I Have No Motivation To Do Anything”: What Lack Of Motivation Means For Your Mental Health

 Grief and loss

 Grief can also cause low motivation and is often associated with depression.
-Whether you've lost someone due to death or the end of a relationship, grieving can be challenging to cope with.
+Whether you've lost someone due to death or the end of a relationship, the emotional pain associated with grieving can be challenging to cope with.

 Although some people identify with the "five stages of grief" model, grief isn't necessarily black and white or linear.